olin/clubs/charters/Adventure-Club.md

 # Adventure Club
+*Last modified 2015-07-19*
-*Note: this charter is preliminary and meant as a placeholder until somebody can actually sit down and write one*
+_**Note: this charter is preliminary and meant as a placeholder until somebody can actually sit down and write one**_

 ## Purpose
 To invite and unite and represent all adventurers of Olin.